Loading blog...

 | Customer Identification (KYC / CIP) | Collect full name, address, date of birth, and government ID numbers.
 Verify using reliable, independent sources. | Required under FinCEN CDD Final Rule (31 CFR 1010.230) and USA PATRIOT Act Section 326. |

-What this means operationally: Each pillar generates document-intensive workflows.
-CIP alone requires extracting and validating data from passports, utility bills, incorporation certificates, and tax filings.
+Each pillar generates document-intensive workflows.
+Customer identification alone requires extracting and validating data from passports, utility bills, incorporation certificates, and tax filings.
 Doing this manually across thousands of customers is where most banks begin to fail.

 The Three Levels of Due Diligence: SDD, CDD, and EDD

-Due diligence checking in banking is not uniform.
+Due diligence checking is not uniform.
 Financial institutions apply a risk-based approach, matching the intensity of scrutiny to the risk a customer presents.
+The table below summarizes the three levels at a glance.

 SDD applies when the risk of money laundering or terrorist financing is demonstrably low, such as for public authorities, listed companies, or regulated financial entities.
 Documentation requirements are reduced, but a formal, documented risk assessment must justify the decision to apply SDD.

-EDD is mandatory for high-risk customers including Politically Exposed Persons (PEPs), customers from high-risk jurisdictions identified by FATF, and entities with complex or opaque ownership structures.
-EDD involves deeper document verification, source-of-wealth checks, and closer transaction monitoring.
+EDD is mandatory, not optional, for Politically Exposed Persons (PEPs), customers from FATF-listed high-risk jurisdictions, and entities with complex or opaque ownership structures.
+It requires establishing source of wealth and source of funds, deeper document verification, and more frequent transaction review.

-The compliance implication: Banks that cannot rapidly classify a customer’s risk tier face two simultaneous failures: over-scrutinizing low-risk customers, which creates unnecessary friction, and under-scrutinizing high-risk ones, which creates direct regulatory exposure.
-Both outcomes carry measurable financial and reputational consequences.
+Because EDD multiplies the documents per case, banks that cannot classify risk quickly face two failures at once: over-scrutinizing low-risk customers, which creates friction, and under-scrutinizing high-risk ones, which creates direct regulatory exposure.

 When Is Due Diligence Performed?
 A Step-by-Step Breakdown